Skip to content

 Print a message to the C debugger.

-void c_debug_message(string message);
+void c_debug_message(const string&in message);

 Arguments: